temporalio/documentation/docs/typescript/workers.md

   - `DRAINED` - All activities and workflows have completed, ready to shutdown
   - `STOPPED` - Shutdown complete, `worker.run` resolves

-If you need even more visibility into internal worker state, [see the API reference for more](https://nodejs.temporal.io/api/classes/worker.Worker).
+If you need even more visibility into internal worker state, [see the API reference for more](https://typescript.temporal.io/api/classes/worker.Worker).

 ### Worker Networking and Security

-In development, the Node SDK usually handles all of the communication between the Worker and the Temporal Server behind the scenes - no port configuration is required.
+In development, the TypeScript SDK usually handles all of the communication between the Worker and the Temporal Server behind the scenes - no port configuration is required.

 In production settings, you can configure the `address` and `namespace` the Worker speaks to via [the Rust Core SDK](https://github.com/temporalio/sdk-core) as `Core`.
 Temporal also supports mTLS encryption (required by Temporal Cloud) this way - please read our [Security docs](/docs/server/security) for more information.